 We broke our trip into three legs, first visiting the beach along its southern Mediterranean coast, then the mountainous spires in Central Anatolia’s world-renowned Cappadocia, and finally the historic city of Istanbul.
-Our itinerary was the perfect way to experience three distinct parts of the country in a single week (nice planning, Mom and Dad!) and I highly recommend adopting a similar strategy if you want to get a more well-rounded impression of the country but don’t have unlimited vacation days.
+Our itinerary was the perfect way to experience three distinct parts of the country in a single week and I highly recommend adopting a similar strategy if you want to get a well-rounded first impression of the country on a shorter visit.
 I’ve outlined a synopsis of each leg of our tour to help you make the most of your Turkish adventure!

-We stayed at the Hotel Villa Monte, which was situated on a picturesque yard with pickable oranges growing on the trees out front.
-Each morning, we stopped in to have what the owners call a ‘real Turkish breakfast,’ which included trays of bread, cheese, marmalades, olives, and fruit.
+We stayed at the Hotel Villa Monte, which was situated on a picturesque yard with orange trees growing out front.
+Each morning, we stopped in to have what the owners call a real Turkish breakfast, which included trays of bread, cheese, marmalades, olives, and fruit.
 As a pancakes-for-breakfast kind of girl, I wasn’t sure I could get behind this at first, but it ended up being perfect.
-We were always given fresh orange juice while eating and Turkish coffee right after (if you’re into that kind of thing).
+We were always given fresh orange juice while eating and Turkish coffee right after.
 We dined with their house chef one evening and went out the other, but enjoyed great Mediterranean cuisine both nights!

 We also explored the Olympos Ruins and hiked the Olympos Coastal National Park.
-There is so much history here, and it is mind-blowing to hear that some of these landmarks have been around since the times BC.
-Though you have to pay to access the ruins, it is the highlight of Çirali and truly a sight to behold.
+There is so much history here and it is mind-blowing that some of these landmarks have been around since the times BC.
+Though you have to pay to access the ruins, it is the highlight of Çirali and is truly a sight to behold.

 Part II: Mountain Adventure - Ürgüp